open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

-Make sure you see the last line, that will confirm that the jaeger exporter has successfully established a connection to your local jaeger instance.
+Make sure you see the last line, that will confirm that the Jaeger exporter has successfully established a connection to your local Jaeger instance.
 Now that we have our environment ready, let's start writing your receiver's code.

 First create a folder called `tracemock` under the dev-otelcol so it will host all of our receivers code